Coloring ideas for Elephant

 Elephants are usually gray, but that doesn’t mean your elephant can’t be purple, green, or even rainbow-striped!
 Try using soft gray for the body, pink for the inside of the ears, and white for the tusks.
 You can also add fun details like flowers, hats, or stars on their bodies for a creative twist.
 For the background, draw the warm savannah with golden grass, bright blue skies, and maybe even a tree or two for your elephant to nap under.

-On the back of the page, why not try writing some fun facts about the elephant, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the elephant, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is an Elephant?